 Japanese House Construction: Are Akiya Renovations Worth It?

 Buying property is a huge milestone for anyone.
-If you have an akiya or recently obtained a free house, it’s definitely a fixer-upper.
+But if you have recently purchased an akiya or obtained a free house in Japan, you may want to prepare yourself for some renovation work.

 Japanese house construction or reconstruction ranges from what needs to be fixed to how much it will cost.

-Here, we explain the renovations that would need to be done for an akiya in Japan.
+Here, we explain the renovations that would need to be done for an akiya in Japan to help you make an informed decision about whether akiya renovation aligns with your budget, timeline, and goals.

 The Ministry of Internal Affairs and Communications found that 13.6% of all houses in Japan were abandoned in 2018.
 Reasons range from the shrinking population to property taxes, city preferences, and not wanting to inherit these homes.